sunnyarafat21/NextPHAssignment/ReadMe.md

 Comment : You didn’t write : string or : number — TypeScript

-# Why Is It Helpful?
+# Why it is Helpful?

 1. Less Boilerplate Code
    No need to manually write types for everything — cleaner and faster code.